tt-isv-org/scc/article-intro/README.md

         - containerPort: 80
 ...
 ```

+On behalf of the running containers of the pod, the deployment manifest is responsible for requesting the permissions for the container applications to run.

 The `serviceAccountName` object defines the service account to use during deployment.
 As shown earlier, it can be tied to an SCC either directly or via its associated role.